Château d'Amboise: Tickets

 About Château d'Amboise

-The château is surrounded by meticulously maintained gardens, including the landscaped terraces and the Mediterranean-inspired "Napoleon's Garden."
+The château is surrounded by an estate which includes landscaped terraces and the Mediterranean-inspired "Napoleon's Garden."
 The gardens provide a peaceful retreat and a chance to enjoy a leisurely stroll amidst a variety of plant species and seasonal flowers.

 Popular Attractions